Tracing Silk Road Civilizations Through Tang Pottery

 Silk Road Tang pottery exhibition

-Tang tri-color glazed ceramic of a flying Apsara.
+Tang tri-colour glazed ceramic of a flying Apsara.

-The exhibition also highlights how mutual exchange shaped ancient civilizations.
+The exhibition also highlights how mutual exchange shaped ancient civilisations.
 While Central Asian people absorbed elements of Chinese culture, the Han Chinese embraced foreign music, dance, and clothing in return.

 Silk Road Tang pottery exhibition